AvillaDaniel/AvillaForensics/README.md

 # Avilla Forensics 3.0 - Translated into english (v1_0_0_204)

 # ⭐️ Project description:
+- I have a passion for mobile digital forensics and the art of data extractions.
 - Free Mobile Forensics Tool that allows you to:
 - It is important that you take the training to ensure greater security and success in acquisitions without data loss (Brief training in the English language).
 - É importante que você faça o treinamento para garantir maior segurança e sucesso nas aquisições sem perda de dados, veja no final da página.